litteup/KodeCamp5.0NodeJsIntTask1/README.md

 First file is the counter.js and it contains steps 2 and 3.
 Files task4 - task10.js contains steps 4 - 10 ( incrementally to show the progress of the code)

+- Each file is run independently howeever, task4.js and task5.js accesses modules from counter.js

 # Task 1.1

 What I think the main challenges implementing Counter Factory would be be include: